wiskey067/portfolio-website/README.md

 🌐 Arijit Bhattacharjee – Portfolio Website
 About Me

-Hi, I’m Arijit Bhattacharjee, an aspiring Software Engineer passionate about turning ideas into digital solutions.
-I enjoy building clean, user-friendly, and impactful projects that combine creativity with problem-solving.
-My interests span across cloud technologies, web development, data analysis, and business innovation.
+Hi, I’m Arijit Bhattacharjee, an aspiring Software Engineer passionate about cloud technologies, data-driven solutions, and business innovation.
+I enjoy building impactful projects that combine creativity with problem-solving, focusing on clean, efficient, and practical outcomes.

-Over the past few years, I’ve worked on projects ranging from e-commerce platforms and AI-powered applications to data-driven dashboards and automation tools.
-I also hold a published patent for a tamper-proof water bottle, reflecting my drive for innovation and practical problem-solving.
+Over the past few years, I’ve worked on projects ranging from AI-powered applications and data-driven dashboards to automation tools.
+I also hold a published patent for a tamper-proof water bottle, reflecting my drive for innovation and real-world problem-solving.

-Beyond technical skills, I believe in continuous learning, collaboration, and contributing to meaningful projects.
-This portfolio is a snapshot of my journey, showcasing the work I’ve done and the direction I’m heading as I grow in the tech space.
+This portfolio website was built entirely by me using V0, reflecting my commitment to self-learning and showcasing my journey.
+Beyond technical skills, I believe in continuous learning, collaboration, and contributing to meaningful projects as I grow in the tech space.